sqrldev/SQRLDotNetClient/README.md

 ### SQRL Dot Net Core Client

 An implementation of a fully-featured SQRL client, along with a cross-platform user interface (using the Avalonia UI framework).
+# STOP --- A DO NOT DONWLOAD THIS VERSION, A NEW RELEASE IS COMING THE VERSION BELOW IS PRE-ALPHA ---
 #### Installing the Client on Linux (desktop environment / xdg-desktop is required)

 ```shell